linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 **Remove the shortcut from Dock:**

    - Hold down the left key of mouse, drag and drop the icon away from Dock.
-   - You cannot drag and drop the application icon while it is running.
-Then you can right-click the application icon in Dock and select **Undock** to remove it from Dock.
+   - Right-click the application icon in Dock and select **Undock** to remove it from Dock.

 **Remove the shortcut from Launcher:**